 You can manage your cookie preferences in your browser settings.

-The owners of these sites may be independent from Medical Solutions UK Ltd and we do not endorse or accept any responsibility for their content or services they may offer.
+The owners of these sites may be independent from us and we do not endorse or accept any responsibility for their content or services they may offer.

-Under the Data Protection Act 2018, you have several rights which may apply to the services we provide including the right:
+Under the Data Protection Act 2018 and the GDPR, you have several rights which may apply to the services we provide including the right:

 - to ask us for copies of your personal information (the right of access).